dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 ## Windows Holographic for Business support

-Windows Holographic for Business supports the following settings:
+Windows Holographic for Business supports the following setting:

-- System Security
+- System Security / Encryption
-   - Encryption

-      - **Encryption of data storage on device**.
+  **Encryption of data storage on device**.

 <!--- ## Next steps